 Physiotherapists understand the shoulder and more importantly - how to get it better!
 The shoulder can hurt for many reasons.
-Common diagnosis include: 'Impingement', 'cuff tear', 'Bursitis' and 'tendonitis'.

 It can be possible to separate these conditions and use special tests to determine which pathology is likely.
 However, while some tests are useful we tend to go of how the pain behaves, whether there is weakness and how much the pain is an obstruction to daily living.
 Cuff tears are tears of the tendon and can range from small to large complex tears.
 A tear in the tendon refers to a region of disruption in the continuity of the tendon.
 Tears can be full or partial thickness (half or fully through the tendon) and may be partial or complete.
 Bursitis relates to the swelling of a sack of fluid just above the humeral head.
 Impingement relates to the compression and loading of an irritated tendon as the arm moves to the side and makes contact with the acromion.
 More recently, we have tended to refer to the continuum of shoulder pain as Subacromial Pain Syndrome (SAPS) because its not always possible to isolate to one structure.

 There is growing evidence that tendons becomes de-conditioned and are therefore intolerant to loading.
 Small and repeated loading may injure the tendon causing movements to becomes painful, the arm gets less use, become less conditioned and less able to cope with load.
 Tendons are constructed from tenocytes and with de-conditioning and pain there may be reduction in continuity of the cells.